The origin of lights at this season can be traced back to the Jewish Festival of Lights, or Feast of the Dedication, in Hebrew called "Hanukkah."

 Solomon's week-long dedication of the First Temple began on the 1st day of the Hebrew month Tishri, in the 10th century B.C., ending on the 8th day of Tishrei.
 First Kings 8; Second Chronicles 7.

-The Babylonians destroyed the First Temple on the 9th day of the month of Av, circa 587 B.C.
+Babylonian's army returned and destroyed the First Temple on the 9th day of the month of Av, circa 587 B.C., and made a second deportation of Jews.

 The prophet Jeremiah wrote in chapter 25: